DianaOlympos/jekyll_softwaremaxims/_posts/2022-12-31-Not-A-Supplier.md

 ## I am not a supplier

 There is a small problem here.
 We are not suppliers.
 All the people writing and maintaining these projects, we are not suppliers.
 We do not have a business relationship with all these organisations.
-We are volunteers, writing code and putting it online under these Licences.
+We are volunteers, writing code and putting it online under these Licenses.
 And yes, we put it online for people to use them.
 But we do not get anything from it.

 Hell even worse, a lot of the libraries that underpin the fabric of what we all call the digital economy _have trouble getting enough money to pay for food_.
 On this topic, I strongly advise everyone to take the time to read [Nadia Eghbal Road and Bridges report](https://www.fordfoundation.org/work/learning/research-reports/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/) to realize the depth of the problem.
 It is a bit old, as it was written in the aftermath of HeartBleed, but it is as relevant today as it was at the time.